Acupuncture and IVF

 How can Acupuncture improve IVF Success?

-- increase blood flow to the uterus, aiding endometrial thickness and implantation
+- increase blood flow to the uterus and ovaries (Anderson et al 2007)

-- increase the body’s endorphin levels, promoting relaxation and eliminating the interference of stress hormones
+- promote relaxation and eliminate interference of stress hormones (Anderson et al 2007)

 What is involved in a typical treatment program to optimise IVF results?